15 Formative and Summative Evaluation

-Formative assessments are smaller (low point) assessments that take place throughout (weekly, biweekly, etc.) the course or unit.
+Formative assessments are smaller (low-point) assessments that occur throughout the course or unit (weekly, biweekly, etc.).
 The goal is to monitor the students learning, allowing you to provide feedback to students and receive feedback on your teaching before the end of the semester.

 Formative assessment is used for both the designer of the assessment/course materials and the student’s development.
 Students can use formative assessments to help identify their strengths and weaknesses to target areas that need more development based on instructor feedback and scores.
-Educators can use formative feedback to monitor students learning and, if necessary, intervene with additional help if needed.
+Educators can use formative feedback to monitor students’ learning and, if necessary, intervene with additional help.
 The course designer uses the assessment data to determine the success or failure of teaching materials by evaluating the grades/scores.
-If the majority of students failed, then the conclusion would be that the materials and/or teaching of the materials were unsuccessful and should be redesigned.
+If most students failed, then the conclusion would be that the materials and/or teaching of the materials was unsuccessful and should be redesigned.

 Examples of Formative assessment: